Can Pineapple Really Change the Taste of Semen?

 "Sexual fluid [flavors] can be as much a turn-on as a turnoff," Queen said.
 "Sometimes people get more comfortable with these flavors over time or notice distinct differences between partners."

-If the taste of your come bothers your partner, Queen advises using barriers, specifically, condoms for fellatio and dams or lorals for cunnilingus.
+If your come taste bothers your partner, Queen advises using barriers, specifically, condoms for fellatio and dams or lorals for cunnilingus.